Immediate Assistance

 • 6th digit: National Industry

-NAICS codes are generally only used to the 5th digit internationally to compare the United States, Canada, and Mexico.
-The 6th digit is an extra level of detail for domestic analysis and comparison.
+NAICS codes are generally only used to the fifth digit internationally to compare the United States, Canada, and Mexico.
+The sixth digit is an extra level of detail for domestic analysis and comparison.
+Let’s look at an example for the NAICS code 441221:

 • 44 – Economic Sector: Retail Trader